doyaaaaaken/authozation-mock-server/README.md

-# open-id-connect-mock-server
+# OAuth 2.0 and OpenID Connect 1.0 Mock Server

-This is mock server application with endpoints of [OpenID Connect 1.0](http://openid.net/connect/).
+This is mock server application with endpoints of [OAuth2.0](https://tools.ietf.org/html/rfc6749) and [OpenID Connect 1.0](http://openid.net/connect/).
+It has not only authorization server endpoints, but also has client application callback endpoints with same application.

+Authorization server endpoints are implemented on `/auth-server/oauth2/*` and `/auth-server/openid-connect/*` endpoints.
+Client application endpoints are implemented on `/client-app/oauth2/*` and `/client-app/openid-connect/*` endpoints.

+See details on `Endpoints` section.

 # Usage